ericmedvet/slides/intro-ml-er-2223/03-supervised-evaluation.md

 - any $X$ ($x$ never appears in $f'\\subtext{learn}$ and $f'\\subtext{predict}$ bodies)
 - finite $Y$ (categorical $y$)

+Are they different?
+How?

+--

+They differ in efficiency, are equal in effectiveness:
+- **effectiveness** as supervised learning techniques, **same by definition**
+- **efficiency**, always low, but: .note[just an implementation matter]
+  - more or less memory for storing the model $m$
+  - computational effort more in the learning or prediction phase

+---

+class: middle, center

+## Assessing models

+### Binary lassification

 ---

 ## Binary classification